Poor usability is a form of tech debt

 I decided to use Lyon’s five visual-design principles to assess an online app that I worked on with a team of developers and user-interface designers.
 Would the expert review contradict or complement the findings of our usability research on the same product?
 Continue reading “An expert review using heuristics versus a usability study”

-Continue reading “Divergent thinking and collaboration”
+Continue reading “Divergent thinking can make better software”